adrianpadellaro/PhD-Thesis/README.md

 # PhD-Thesis
-Jupter notebooks written in Sage for computing expectation values in permutation invariant matrix models
+This repository contains Sage+jupyter notebooks used in my thesis for computation in permutation invariant matrix models

+For running the notebooks I recommend using Sage 9.3 together with Jupyter.
+Installation instructions can be found at https://doc.sagemath.org/html/en/installation/index.html